DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The discarded toys are small, plush gray wolves, whose threadbare coats show evidence of heavy mending and patchwork.
 Clumsy stitchwork on their stomachs reads ROSE and THORN, respectively.

-In addition to its other contents, the east cabinet contains three silvered crossbow bolts mixed in with the other twenty bolts.
+In addition to its other contents, the east cabinet contains five silvered crossbow bolts mixed in with the other sixty bolts.
 Meanwhile, the north cabinet also contains a mounted piece of child's needlework that depicts a boy and girl holding the hands of a young woman, alongside clumsily stitched words that read FOR MISS KLARA.
 The young woman's face has been slashed and cut out.

 The first time that no players are looking at them, the three taxidermied wolves move.
 When the players next look at them, the large gray wolf is standing beside the smaller brown wolf, and the first gray wolf has turned its snarl toward the others.